Towards Selecting the Informative Alternative Relational Query Plans for Database Education

 Observe that the worst-case time complexity is also $O\left(k|\Pi^{\ast}|\right)$.
 However, it is significantly more efficient than \textsc{b-tips-basic} in practice (detailed in Section~\ref{sec:experiment}).

-\begin{example} {\em Reconsider Table~\ref{tab:alg_example}.
-Suppose we wish to find two informative plans (\ie $k=2$).
-Algorithm~\ref{alg: greedy} shall find these plans one by one.
-When looking for the first plan, $\Pi = \{\textsc{qep}\}$ and the minimum distances between $Plan1$, $Plan2$, $Plan3$ and $\Pi$ are 3, 4, and 7, respectively.
-Since $Plan3$ has the largest distance, it is selected and added to $\Pi$.
-In the next iteration, the minimum distance between $Plan1$, $Plan2$ and $\Pi$ are 3 and 4, respectively.
-So $Plan2$ is selected.
-Hence, the final output is $\{Plan3, Plan2\}$.\/} \EndOfProof\end{example}

-For a MaxMin problem, a polynomial-time approximation algorithm provides a performance guarantee of $\rho \ge 1$, if for each instance of the problem, the minimum distance of the result set produced by the algorithm is at least $1/\rho$ of the optimal set minimum distance.
+For a \textit{MaxMin} problem, a polynomial-time approximation algorithm provides a performance guarantee of $\rho \ge 1$, if for each instance of the problem, the minimum distance of the result set produced by the algorithm is at least $1/\rho$ of the optimal set minimum distance.
 We will also refer to such an algorithm as a $\rho$-approximation algorithm.